 If you speak MPT, these Investment Grade Value Stocks are generally "low beta" securities.

 MCIM concepts, strategies, and processes are explained and illustrated in "The Brainwashing of the American Investor" and in hundreds of investment articles.
 MCIM portfolios, with their income growing foundation, are especially well designed for use in retirement savings (IRA) and investment (Self Directed 401k) programs.

-As the investor ages, it's a simple matter to transition from a more aggressive "max-70%" equity asset allocation to a more conservative 50% equity exposure.
+As the investor ages, it's a simple matter to transition from a more aggressive "max-60%" equity asset allocation to a more conservative 50% or 40% equity exposure.
 As retirement looms larger on the horizon (and for the first few years of investing) a "zero % equity" allocation may be most suitable.